 - “I’ve got way more time than money so it’s really ok to spend my time doing this.”

-Unfortunately what they may not realise is that these justifications can make rotten business sense and, if you take a closer look, you’ll often find that these are the business owners who are spinning on their heels, going in circles and making very little actual progress with their business ventures, year on year.
+You’ll often find that these are the business owners who are spinning on their heels, going in circles and making very little actual progress with their business ventures, year on year.

 Here’s why what they tell themselves simply isn’t working and why it makes absolutely rotten business sense…